SacredSoulrend/challenge-1/README.md

-# challenge-1
+# horiseon-refactoring-project

 ## User Story

-AS A marketing agency
+AS a bootcamp student,
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+I want my codebase to adhere to accessibility guidelines in order to make our own website more search engine friendly.

 ## Acceptance Criteria